Brett-Kennedy/DatasetTester/README.md

 **method_pick_sets**: str

+Either 'pick_first' or 'pick_random'.
 If only a subset of the full set of matches are to be collected, this identifies if those will be selected randomly, or simply using the first matches

 **max_cat_unique_vals**: int